SystemHeda/systemheda/readme.md

 The system is intended for deployment in **aerospace**, **defense**, and **high‑reliability industrial** environments.

+This repository also serves as the **central index and specification hub** for the wider **Systemheda project portfolio**, linking multiple research‑driven software, hardware and cloud systems.

 > **Notice:**
 > All programming projects—whether web‑based or OS‑level—are provided as proof‑of‑concept prototypes.
 > The end‑user is fully responsible for securing, configuring, and deploying these systems.